ezhai/nautilus-avinfo/README.md

 nautilus --version
 ```

-This extension makes use of FFmpeg's `libavformat` library to provide information about media files.
+This extension makes use of FFmpeg's `libavformat` library to provide information about audio and video files.

 ## Installation